ogwurujohnson/nodepost/README.md

 A Boilerplate for NodeJs and Postgres Applications

-Create DB, both for test and development and specify their name in your .env file

-Update .env file with appropriate records

 ## Implemented Features
 * Users can create an account and login.
 * Users can verify their account via their email.